Go Green! - "Race Without A Trace"

 • Minimize impact of packet pick-up process:

-• Provide course map kiosks at packet pick-up. (versus printing maps)
+• Provide course map kiosks at packet pick-up, versus printing individual copies.

 • Maximize use of paperless marketing strategies such as email newsletters and digital advertisements on televisions located in the facilities of sponsors, host venues, etc.